 - Quizzes will be conducted online during a specific time frame.
-It will be important to complete the quizzes within this time frame, or it will result in a grade of zero. - Discussions will occur in real time during class time.
-You need to be present in class and actively participate to receive marks for this category. - Exams will be conducted remotely online with proctoring software or remotely online in an open text/e-book exam format.
+It will be important to complete the quizzes within this time frame, or it will result in a grade of zero. - Term Project is a group project, done in a small group. - Midterm exam is tentatively scheduled for the week of Oct 18th. - Final exam is cumulative.
+You will need to be present in class for this test.
 The format utilized will be announced before exam.
-To participate in exams a headset or speakers, a microphone, and a web camera are required.
+Final examinations are scheduled by the Registrar during the period from December 11 to December 20, 2021.
+Do not plan any activities during the examination period. - •